wzljerry/Hierarchical-Federated-Learning/README.md

 # Hierarchical-Federated-Learning
-A Benchmark of Hierarchical Federated Learning based on TensorFlow
+A Benchmark of Hierarchical Federated Learning based on TensorFlow, which is easy to implement.